hamidshaikh/C-Sharp-Champ/README.md

 # C-Sharp-Champ
-  This is C# tutorials  for begginers.
+  This is C# tutorials  for beginners.